MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 **Applies to: Machine Learning Server**

-This article is for data scientists who wants to learn how to deploy and manage Python code/models as web services hosted in Machine Learning Server.
+This article is for data scientists who wants to learn how to deploy and manage Python code/models as [analytic web services](../../r/concept-what-are-web-services.md) hosted in Machine Learning Server.
 This article assumes you are proficient in Python.

 Using the [azureml-model-management-sdk Python package](../../python-reference/azureml-model-management-sdk/azureml-model-management-sdk.md), which ships with Machine Learning Server, you can develop, test, and [deploy](#publishService) these Python analytics as web services in your production environment.
 This package can also be [installed locally](../../install/python-libraries-interpreter.md), but requires a connection to a Machine Learning Server instance at runtime.